 Governor General’s Gold Medal

 Each Faculty of Medicine graduate program may nominate one applicant per category (Ph.D. and MSc thesis) to the Dean’s office at the Faculty of Medicine.
-Please submit the nomination packages in a PDF format through the Online Portal by Thursday, February 29, 2024.
 The Faculty of Medicine may nominate up to two students to the G+PS, one for the Master’s medal and one for the doctoral medal.

-Submit an application package as one single PDF (Last name, First name_ program name).
+Submit an application package as one single PDF (Last name, First name_ program name) through the online portal.
 The nomination package should include the following order:

 1. Application form filled out by the student